hbvj99/django-registration-template/README.md

 ## Setup and install
 The templates come with pre-configured [Bootstrap4](https://pypi.org/project/django-bootstrap4/) Forms.
 Install it using, ```pip install django-bootstrap4``` and include ```bootstrap4``` in your ```INSTALLED_APPS``` in settings.py file.

-It inherit from ```base.html``` template, add or remove it for your use.

 And finally, clone the repo and copy registration directory in your base templates directory.
+Also, it inherit from ```base.html``` template, add or remove it for your use.

 ## Usages